jdrichardsappacad/react-2021/week-15/practices/01-class-components/lifecycle-methods/README.md

 ```

+Now that you have your class component setup, let's export them and import them in
+your `App.js`.
+Replace the functional components with your new class components.

 ## componentDidUpdate

 Now navigate to the `ClassKuiper` component.
 Look at the `FunctionKuiper`
 component.
 Notice the `useEffect` that listens for the `guessCount` to change.

 Create a `componentDidUpdate` method in the `ClassKuiper` component.
 When the
-`guessCount` state is greater than 4, the `mySetters` function should be invoked
+`guessCount` state is greater than 4, the `myStateSetters` function should be invoked
 passing `0` for the `count` state and a `kuiperSleep` variable for the `kuiper`
 state.
 Also, an `alert` method should be invoked with a message that says:
 `Sorry you have used your 5 guesses!
 You lose!
 Start again!`